U.S. Army Corps of Engineers, DoD.

 Start Supplemental Information

-Section 7001 of WRRDA 2014 requires the publication of a notice in the Federal Register to request proposals by non-Federal interests for feasibility studies and modifications to an authorized USACE water resources development project or feasibility study.
-Project feasibility reports that have successfully completed Executive Branch review, but have not been authorized will be included in the report table by the Secretary of the Army and these proposals do not need to be submitted in response to this notice.
+Section 7001 of WRRDA 2014 (33 U.S.C.
+2282d), as amended, requires the publication of a notice in the Federal Register to request proposals by non-Federal interests for feasibility studies, modifications to authorized USACE water resources development projects or feasibility studies, and modifications to environmental infrastructure program authorities.
+Project feasibility reports that have successfully completed Executive Branch review, but have not been authorized will be included in the Annual Report table by the Secretary of the Army and these proposals do not need to be submitted in response to this notice.

 Proposals by non-Federal interests must be entered online and require the following information:

-1. The name of all non-Federal interests planning to act as the sponsor, including any non-Federal interest that has contributed to or is expected to contribute toward the non-Federal share of the proposed feasibility study or modification.
+1. The name of the non-Federal sponsor, or all non-Federal interests in the case of a modification to an environmental infrastructure program authority, including any non-Federal interest that has contributed to or is expected to contribute toward the non-Federal share of the proposed feasibility study or modification.

-2. State if this proposal is for a feasibility study or a modification to an authorized USACE water resources development project or feasibility study and, if a modification, specify the authorized water resources development project or study that is proposed for modification.
+2. State if this proposal is for a feasibility study, a modification to an authorized USACE water resources development project, a modification to an authorized USACE water resources feasibility study, or a modification to a USACE environmental infrastructure program authority.
+If a modification, specify the authorized water resources development project, study, or environmental infrastructure program authority that is proposed for modification.

 3. State the specific project purpose(s) of the proposed study or modification.